 • optional zest of organic orange (Citrus peel fights cancer.)

-• Dressing: olive oil and balsamic vinegar (which contains fructose, so go easy.)
+• Dressing: olive oil and balsamic vinegar (which contains a little fructose, so go easy.)

 Put dressing in bowl, add cress and mix well, then add extras.
 Munch slowly.The act of chewing releases anti-cancer compounds.